Friday, 2 December 2022

 The Red Door Gallery (42 Victoria Street, Old Town): The Red Door Gallery is a hub of creativity for the visual arts and proudly supports the work of over 150 artists and creative businesses.

-Leith Collective (Ocean Terminal, Leith): The Leith Collective is home to a collection of unique and handmade products made using sustainably using recycled materials.
+Leith Collective (Ocean Terminal, Leith): The Leith Collective is home to a collection of unique and handmade products made using sustainable recycled materials.
 With over 130 artists and makers from all over Scotland, there’s plenty of choice!

 A Few Gift Ideas (under £30):

-1. Candles: There are a whole host of wonderful candlemakers based in Edinburgh and a few of my personal favourites are Kind Candles (£10), Can to Candle (from £9.50), Druid Candles (£20), and Edinburgh Honey Co (from £5).
-If you’re looking for a candle holder, take a look at Studio Emma’s wonderful concrete candle holders.
+1. Candles: There are a whole host of wonderful candle-makers based in Edinburgh and a few of my personal favourites are Kind Candles, Can to Candle, Druid Candles, Melrose Candle Co., Edinburgh Candlemaker Co and Edinburgh Honey Co.

 2. Colouring Edinburgh Book by Helen C Stark (£8.49): Helen has been a friend of mine for quite some time and I’m a huge fan of her Edinburgh colouring book.